 The podcast has been invaluable as an "explainer" for journalists wanting a quick primer on subjects we cover.
 For example, we produced episodes to clarify the stakes of global policy conferences long delayed by the covid pandemic, including the Convention on International Trade in Endangered Species (Special Episodes, 11/2/22 and 11/9/22) and the Convention on Biological Diversity (S2, E2), attracting interest from journalists at the AP, Reuters, and AFP wire services that reach millions of readers and demonstrating the value of the short-form podcast format for media.

 Episodes have helped build public support for the designation of the fantastically biodiverse undersea Hudson Canyon near New York City as a National Marine Sanctuary (S2, E8) and assisted Fordham University in launching its Green Plan, inspired by Pope Francis's encyclical calling for protection of the planet (S2, E15).
-A coming episode will feature U.S. Sens.
-Chris Coons (D-DE) and Lindsey Graham (R-SC) discussing groundbreaking bipartisan legislation for conservation funding.
+A recent episode featured U.S. Sens.
+Chris Coons (D-DE) and Lindsey Graham (R-SC) discussing groundbreaking bipartisan legislation for conservation funding (S3, E13).